-SNP will respect the dignity of persons with a disability and is guided by the Ontario Human Rights Commission in providing accessible education.
+SNP respects the dignity of disabled learners and learners with accommodation needs and is guided by the Ontario Human Rights Commission in providing accessible education.
 It is understood that the accommodations process is a shared responsibility.
-Students with a confirmed or suspected physical, mental health or learning disability are advised to make an appointment with the Accessibility Navigator as early as possible to initiate their request for accommodations.
-It is recommended that students request this appointment well in advance of the need for accommodation.
+Students with a confirmed or suspected physical, mental health or learning disability are advised to make an appointment with the Accessibility Advisor as early as possible to initiate their request for accommodations.
+Students should request this appointment well before the need for accommodation.